-NZ sharemarket falls 2 per cent after rout on Wall Street
+NZ sharemarket falls 2.5 per cent after rout on Wall Street

-The New Zealand share market dropped by just under 2 per cent in late morning trade, led by a sharp decline in market heavyweight A2 Milk, but the broader market was mostly steady despite a big fall on Wall Street.
+The New Zealand share market dropped by just under 2.5 per cent in midday trading, led by a sharp decline in market heavyweight A2 Milk, but the broader market was mostly steady despite a big fall on Wall Street.

 Overnight, rising world trade tensions drove the US sharemarket to its biggest one-day drop so far this year, the Dow Jones Industrial Average falling by 767 points or 2.9 per cent to 25,717.74.